Satisfactory Academic Progress Policy

 Part Two: Unit Requirement/Pace of Progression

 Federal regulations require that a student receive aid only for courses which meet the student’s published declared program of study as published in the LBCC catalog.
 All students are required to successfully complete a minimum of 67% of all units attempted including units transferred to LBCC, to meet this standard.
 Completed units are enrolled units for which credit is received and final grades posted.
 Only grades of A, B, C, D, or P are considered units completed.
 Classes in which a student receives a grade of F, I, NP, IP, W or other will not be counted as units completed for satisfactory academic progress purposes, but the units will be counted as attempted.
-Students must successfully complete a minimum of 67% of the units attempted each semester to meet this standard; see the chart below:
+Students must successfully complete a minimum of 67% of the units attempted each semester to meet this standard.

 |Units Attempted||Must Complete||Units Attempted||Must Complete|